tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     extra effort required.
 *   Gradients would not be supported by the first iteration of Kernel Fallback, but we might revisit it later.
-*   Exact details of TFRT integration are still being worked out by TFRT and TF Lite teams.
+*   Exact details of TFRT integration are still being worked out by TFRT and TensorFlow mobile teams.
 Since these teams might change the plan, exact details are not a part of this doc.
 The take away is that we will integrate kernel fallback following the approach they decide on.